teambit/docs/docs/tutorials/bit-vue-tutorial.md

     },
 ```

-> Compiler's version may be different from above
+> Your compiler's version may be different from the version shown above

 ### Build the Vue Component